Dynamic Tool Fetching Breaks KV Cache¶

 | Deferred loading (stable prefix) | 8-10 core + search | High | Lowest |

-Languages like Swift and Go randomize dictionary key ordering during JSON serialization, so the cache sees a different byte sequence even when tools are identical — the same anti-pattern triggered accidentally.
+Languages like Swift and Go randomize dictionary key ordering during JSON serialization.
+So the cache sees a different byte sequence even when the tools are identical.
+This triggers the same anti-pattern by accident.

-Anthropic's Tool Search Tool achieves the same goal without breaking the cache prefix.
-Tools marked defer_loading: true are excluded from the prompt; the agent discovers them on demand.
+Anthropic's Tool Search Tool reaches the same goal without breaking the cache prefix.
+Tools marked defer_loading: true stay out of the prompt, and the agent discovers them on demand.

 Anthropic's evaluations: